Bridgwater Physiotherapists

 Outside of his clinical practice, Ricky served many roles for the College of Physiotherapists of Manitoba, the Manitoba Physiotherapy Association and the Canadian Alliance of Physiotherapy Regulators.

-Busy with two young boys at home, Ricky and his wife are excited to help them discover their passions and embark on life’s adventures together.
+Busy with three young boys at home, Ricky and his wife are excited to help them discover their passions and embark on life’s adventures together.
 In his spare time, Ricky enjoys kettlebells, bodyweight and strength training, obstacle course racing, soccer and traveling.

 Physiotherapist — Elite Sports Injury Transcona

-Lea Heschuk
+Lea Heschuk - Winnipeg Physiotherapist, Transcona

 Lea graduated from the University of Manitoba with a Bachelor of Kinesiology degree in 2016.
 Fueled by her passion for exercise, anatomy and helping others, she then went on to graduate with a Master of Physical Therapy degree in 2018.